yuuan/go-date/README.md

 ## Description

-`DateRange` is a struct for handling a date range from a start date to an end date.
+DateRange is an immutable struct for handling a date range from a start date to an end date.
+It ensures that once created, the range remains unchanged, preventing unintended modifications.
-It allows you to easily determine whether two date ranges overlap.
+It also allows you to easily determine whether two date ranges overlap.

 ## Usage